riversun/event-listener-helper/api.md

 <a name="hasEventListener"></a>

 ## hasEventListener(eventTarget, eventType) ⇒ <code>boolean</code>
-Returns whether or not even one listener of the specified eventType is registered in the specified eventTarget
+Returns whether or not there are more than one event listener for the given eventTarget and eventType.

 **Kind**: global function